codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   * `--git-api-url` is optional for all Git providers, including on-premises repo clones.

-## (Legacy Hybrid GitOps install) View/download logs for GitOps Runtimes
+## (Legacy CLI Hybrid GitOps) View/download logs for GitOps Runtimes
 Logs are available for completed Runtimes, both for the runtime and for individual runtime components.
 Download log files for offline viewing and analysis, or view online logs for a Runtime component, and download if needed for offline analysis.
 Online logs support free-text search, search-result navigation, and line-wrap for enhanced readability.

 Log files include events from the date of the application launch, with the newest events listed first.